National Association of Wesleyan Evangelicals

-The National Association of Wesleyan Evangelicals is a Wesleyan-Holiness Christian network of churches and ministers concentrated mostly in the Southern United States.
+The National Association of Wesleyan Evangelicals is a Methodist network of churches and ministers aligned with the Wesleyan-Holiness movement.
+It is based in the Southern United States and was organized by W. Laurens Hudson, a Methodist preacher who was educated at Asbury Theological Seminary.

 The association claims seven member congregations and a handful of individual members, affiliated house churches, and ministries—most of which were formerly part of the Evangelical Methodist Church's now-dissolved Southern District.
 (It is not an association of denominations like the similarly named National Association of Evangelicals.)
-It has been headquartered in Carrollton, Georgia, since 2010 and officially formed in 2011 at its first annual meeting.
+It has been headquartered in Carrollton, Georgia, since 2010, and officially formed in 2011 at its first annual meeting.